eugeniodepalo/react-native-gtk4/packages/react-native-gtk4/README.md

 ## License

-React Native GTK is released under the [MPL-2.0](https://opensource.org/licenses/MPL-2.0).
+React Native GTK4 is released under the [MPL-2.0](https://opensource.org/licenses/MPL-2.0).
 See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 React Native GTK is built upon the foundations of node-gtk.
-We would like to express our gratitude to the respective communities for their contributions and support.
+We would like to express our gratitude the original authors of node-gtk for their work on the project.